betrusted-io/xous-book/src/ch07-02-caller-idioms.md

 There are (so far) four common types of caller patterns used in Xous:

 1. Non-synchronizing: these are "fire and forget" messages that don't block(*) and have no synchronization guarantee.
 2. Synchronous: these block and wait for a response from the callee.
-The callee can do nothing else until this message is handled.
+The caller can do nothing else until this message is handled.
 3. Asynchronous: these don't block, and expect a response at some time later via a "push notification".
 4. Deferred-response: these block the caller, but the callee is not allowed to block.